ethanputt/it3038c-scripts/Final Project/README.md

 While researching different project ideas I came across the idea for a pyhton game.
 I am not very familiar with python so I decided to give it a try in powershell!
 I then decided to make a a trivia game on one of my favorite TV shows, The Office.
 Below are some of the links I used in making this game:

+Python link that gave me the idea to make a game: https://realpython.com/python-quiz-application/Various stack overflows for the scoring portion

 https://www.scarymommy.com/the-office-trivia

 https://www.computerperformance.co.uk/powershell/contains/